WestonSF/ArcGISDataToolkit/ReadMe.md

 * Existing Mode - Will delete and append records, so field names need to be the same.

-* New Mode - Copies data over.
+* New Mode - Copies data over (including archive datasets if needed).
 Requires no locks on geodatabase datasets being overwritten.

 #### Database Contents To CSV
 Exports out the names of datasets in a geodatabase to a CSV file.